DevTeam/Pure.DI/README.md

 </details>

 <details>
-<summary>Properties</summary>
+<summary>Composition Roots</summary>

 To be able to quickly and conveniently create an object graph, a set of properties is generated.
-The type of the property is the type of the root object created by the composition.
+These properties are called compositions roots here.
+The type of the property is the type of a root object created by the composition.
 Accordingly, each access to the property leads to the creation of a composition with the root element of this type.

 ### Public Roots